-EFCR2 bit 0 is used to enable the 9-bit mode (Multi-drop or RS-485 mode).
+AFCR2[0] is used to enable the 9-bit mode (Multi-drop or RS-485 mode).
 In this mode of operation, a 'master' station transmits an address character followed by data characters for the addressed 'slave' stations.
 The slave stations examine the received data and interrupt the controller if the received character is an address character (parity bit = 1).

-To use the auto 9-bit mode the software would have to disable the hardware and software flow control functions.
+To use the automatic 9-bit mode, the software would have to disable the hardware and software flow control functions.